Cloud-Optimized Geospatial Formats Overview

 • The metadata is stored external to the data files themselves.
 The data itself is often reorganized and compressed into many files which can be accessed according to which chunks the user is interested in.

-• Kerchunk is a way to create Zarr metadata for archival formats, so that you can leverage the benefits of partial and parallel reads for archives in NetCDF4, HDF5, GRIB2, TIFF and FITS.
+• Virtual Zarr stores include metadata along with references to data in archival file formats, such that you can leverage the benefits of partial and parallel reads for archives in NetCDF4, HDF5, GRIB2, TIFF and FITS.
+Kerchunk and Icechunk provide ways to persist Virtual Zarr stores on disk or in object stores.

 Zarr Specs in Development

-• The GeoZarr spec defines conventions for how geospatial data should be organized in a Zarr store.
-The spec details how the Zarr DataArray and DataSet metadata, and subsequent organization of data, must be in order to be conformant as GeoZarr archive.
+• The GeoZarr spec defines conventions for organizing geospatial data in a Zarr store.
+Specifically, the spec defines conventions for Zarr DataArray and DataSet metadata and organization of associated data to be conformant as GeoZarr archive.
+The spec remains in development.

 COPC (Cloud-Optimized Point Clouds)